Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 A screenshot may capture content that no longer exists online.

-That reality sometimes creates disputes regarding:
+That can create disputes regarding:

 • Authenticity